 Go to Insert on the Menu bar and select Duplicate Slide.

-Or, right click on the slide in the Slides Pane or Slide Sorter view and select Duplicate Slide from the context menu.
+Or, right-click on the slide in the Slides Pane or Slide Sorter view and select Duplicate Slide from the context menu.

-Or, right click on a slide in the Workspace and select Slide > Duplicate Slide from the context menu.
+Or, right-click on a slide in the Workspace and select Slide > Duplicate Slide from the context menu.